Unified Forecast System - Environmental Modeling Center

 2. Near-term UFS plans / current developments at EMC

 The implementation of the FV3GFS (GFS v15) into NCEP’s operational model suite was done June 12, 2019.
 This version of the FV3GFS will run the existing GFS v14 physics suite with the GFDL microphysics scheme replacing the previously operational Zhao-Carr scheme.
 Further details on the changes to the global forecast and hybrid data assimilation system accompanying this implementation can be found in Official Science and Decision Brief to the NCEP Director.

 With the initial operational implementation of FV3GFS now accomplished, EMC's global modeling focus will turn towards development of the next GFS (v16) upgrade, which is expected to include increased vertical resolution, more advanced physics, data assimilation system upgrades, and coupling to a wave model.
 Implementation of GFSv16 is targeted for the winter of 2021.

 Concurrently, a collaborative effort between EMC, ESRL/GSD, NSSL, and GFDL is underway to develop and test a FV3 standalone regional model (FV3-SAR) at convective-allowing model (CAM) horizontal resolution of ~3 km.
-EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member by late 2020.
-The long-term goal is to replace NCEP’s current suite of high-resolution guidance (HRRR, HREF, NAM nests) with an FV3-based Rapid Refresh Forecast System (RRFS) by 2021-2022.
+EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member, tentatively in the fall of 2020.
+The long-term goal is to replace NCEP’s current suite of high-resolution guidance (HRRR, HREF, NAM nests) with an FV3-based Rapid Refresh Forecast System (RRFS) by 2023.